contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 <!-- indexer::continue -->
 ```

-Note that the active element is output as `<strong>`a link and not as a link.
+Note that the active element is displayed as `<strong>`a link and not as a link.

-## sitemap
+## Sitemap

 The frontend module "Sitemap" adds an overview of all published and not hidden pages to the website.
 The individual entries are displayed as links so that visitors can jump directly to a specific page.
 Whether or not a page is displayed in the sitemap also depends on its configuration in the page structure (see [Expert Settings](../../seitenstruktur/seiten-konfigurieren/#experten-einstellungen)).

 **Show protected pages:** If you select this option, protected pages will also be displayed, which are otherwise only available to registered members.

-**Show hidden pages:** If you select this option, hidden pages that would normally be skipped will also be displayed in the sitemap.
+**Show hidden pages:** If you select this option, hidden pages that would normally be skipped are also displayed in the sitemap.

-**Reference page:** Here you can set the initial page of the Sitemap.
+**Reference page:** Here you specify the initial page of the sitemap.

-**Navigation template**: Here you can select the template for the module.
+**Navigation template:** Here you choose the template for the module.

 **Individual template**: Here you can overwrite the standard `mod_sitemap`template.

+**HTML OutputThe**
-**HTML OutputThe** front-end module generates the following HTML code:
+ front-end module generates **the** following HTML code:

 ```html
 <!-- indexer::stop -->